bazbt3/ayadn_shell/README.md

 2. Copy the `ayadn_shell.sh` from here into a new `~/Documents/ayadn_shell.sh` - noting that it must be able to be executed.
 3. If you haven't previously used Ayadn, type `ayadn help authorize` to see what's necessary to authorise the app to authenticate and interact with the App.net servers.

 **Important** - `~/Documents` is used throughout the 2 files above simply because I'm very new to Linux, consequently have few *actual* documents on my test system.
+There will be a more elegant method but I'd rather get things moving before making things pretty.

 ## To run Ayadn using the menu system: